joaquinbian/joaquinbian/README.md

-### Hi there 👋
+### Hi there, my name is Joaquín 👋
-- 👋 I'm Joaquin.
 - 🔭 I’m currently working on a project called FinanceApp for the Henry bootcamp
--  🌱 In Henry i've learned this stack and i will be graduated as Full-Stack Developer!
+-  🌱 There, i've learned this stack and i will be graduated as Full-Stack Developer!
 <p>
   <img src="https://cdn.worldvectorlogo.com/logos/html5.svg" width="70" height="70" display="inline" margin="20px"/>